 About the trainer

-Markus started with performing arts in the early teenage years of his life within theater and music.
-Since then he’s been performing constantly, not letting the stage empty.
-He was introduced to improv in 2010 and immediately fell in love with the freeing, open-minded and agreeing world of improv.
+Markus started with performing arts in his early teenage years of his life within theater and music.
+Since then he’s been constantly up on the stage, in front of people, getting more and more comfortable with thinking on his feet.
+He was introduced to improv in 2010 and immediately fell in love with the freeing, open-minded and agreeing world of improvisation.

 Through improv he’s learned to be more relaxed and focused as a performer, more confident as a human being, and on top of that, gained a limitless amount of laughter and happiness in his life.